nchinling/myrepo/readme.txt

-Creating a branch is quick and fun
+Creating a branch is quick, fun and simple.